Ways to Volunteer

 We would love to have more Spanish-speaking volunteers to help out as Adoption Counselors.
 If you’re bi-lingual and comfortable talking with people, we need you!

 Lend a helping hand at fun community-outreach events such as the Puss ‘n Boots Costume Ball and Silent Auction, parades, fairs, monthly outreach events, and our annual Ashland and Medford dog washes.
-Check out our news page to find out more about upcoming events.
+Check out our calendar page to find out more about upcoming events.

 Volunteer to help raise funds to support our lifesaving programs and services.
 Volunteers help at fundraising events, assist with mailing the annual appeal newsletter, write thank you cards, find sponsors for print ads, and much more.